flat-os/tinyfs/spec.md

 ### 3.1.
 Files

-Files are the simplest type of entry in flat\_fs.
+Files are the simplest type of entry in tinyfs.
 They just store the file contents in the block and, if needed, in several continuation blocks.

 ### 3.2.
 Directories